Raku/nqp-configure/doc/NQP-Config.md

 Intended as a replacement for `qx{command}`.
 Returns command output or dies if exit code is not 0.

+If `%params` has an `output_timeout` key then the routine attempts to use `IPC::Cmd` `run_forked` if available and monitors the subcommand for produced output.
+If none is produced in more that `output_timeout` seconds the process gets terminated and `die` is invoked with an explanation.
+Additional parameters are used then:

+* `description` – a description for the command invoked
+* `heartbeat` – report `description` every `hearbeat` seconds to keep the user entertained
+* `verbose` – if true then command output is not hidden; `heartbeat` is ignored then

+The rest of `%params` keys are passed through into `run` or `run_forked` as is.

 ### `parse_revision($rev)`

 Parses standard revisions of `MoarVM`, `NQP`, `Rakudo`.